-Free cash flow forecasts were revised by NCML's management in the first quarter of 2023 to reflect lower forecasted EBITDA based on current market conditions and forecasted asset disposals for the warehousing business, with proceeds used to reduce debt.
-Revised forecasts also reflected the surrender of three silo projects and substantial completion of remaining silo projects in fiscal year 2024.
+Free cash flow forecasts were revised by NCML's management in the first quarter of 2023 primarily to reflect lower forecasted EBITDA based on current market conditions and forecasted asset disposals for the warehousing business, with proceeds used to reduce debt.
+Revised forecasts also reflected the surrender of three silo projects in fiscal year 2023 and substantial completion of remaining silo projects in fiscal year 2024.
 Discount rates were based on the company's assessment of risk premiums to the appropriate risk-free rate of the economic environment in which NCML operates.
 Long term growth rates were based on the expected long term sustainable growth rate of the economic environment and sectors in which NCML operates.
+The long term growth rate for NCML's warehousing business unit decreased in the second quarter of 2023 principally to reflect continued business difficulties and suppressed demand due to sustained commodity price inflation.

-At March 31, 2023 the company held a 90.4% equity interest in NCML (December 31, 2022 - 89.5%), and its internal valuation model indicated that the fair value of the company's equity investment in NCML was \$51,826 (December 31, 2022 - \$56,871).
+At June 30, 2023 the company held a 91.0% equity interest in NCML (December 31, 2022 - 89.5%), and its internal valuation model indicated that the fair value of the company's equity investment in NCML was \$51,308 (December 31, 2022 - \$56,871).